aimms/R-Link/README.md

                  "data[2]<-cos(data[2]);" +
                  "aimms4r::SetData(data, 'Cosines');");
 ```
-The first statement initializes the content of the Cosines identifier with the ordinal of each element of the set “Amount”.
+The first statement initializes the content of the *Cosines identifier* with the ordinal of each element of the *set “Amount”*.
 The second statement executes the R code which:
-1. Retrieves a data frame named ‘data’ containing Cosines’s data by calling aimms4r::GetData
+1. Retrieves __a data frame named ‘data’__ containing *Cosines’s data by calling aimms4r::GetData*
-2. It accesses the second column of the Data Frame (the column that holds the actual data), applies the cosine function to each element of the column and assigns back the new data frame back to the data object
+2. It accesses the *second column of the Data Frame* (the column that holds the actual data), applies the cosine function to each element of the column and assigns back the new data frame back to the data object
-3. It writes the data back to the AIMMS “Cosines” identifier by calling aimms4r::SetData.
+3. It writes the data back to the AIMMS “Cosines” identifier by calling *aimms4r::SetData*.

 # AIMMS4R package documentation